cabforum/smime/SBR.md

    ii.
 Certificate requests, renewal, and re-key requests, and revocation;
    iii.
 Approval and rejection of Certificate Requests;
    iv.
 Cryptographic device lifecycle management events;
    v.
-Generation of Certificate Revocation Lists;
+Generation of Certificate Revocation Lists; and vi.
-   vi.
-Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)); and vii.
 Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

 2. Subscriber Certificate lifecycle management events, including:<br>
    i.
 Certificate requests, renewal, and re-key requests, and revocation;
    ii.
 All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
    iii.
 Approval and rejection of Certificate Requests;
    iv.
-Issuance of Certificates;
+Issuance of Certificates; and
    v.
-Generation of Certificate Revocation Lists; and vi.
-Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).
+Generation of Certificate Revocation Lists.

 3. Security events, including:<br>
    i.
 Successful and unsuccessful PKI system access attempts;